shunjieee/tp/docs/UserGuide.md

 * If the fields match the current contact's fields exactly, the edit will still go through and not give a duplicate person error message.
 This is due to our unique identifier id.

 * Should you wish to edit the id of the person, please delete the contact and re-add the contact with the correct id.

+* When editing tags, the existing tags of the person will be removed (i.e adding of tags is not cumulative.)

   </box>